JonGerhardson/Local_Lobbyist_Public_Search/Readme.md

 ```

 **Update All Bill Data**:
 Use the `--update_all` flag to refresh the status for every bill for a given year.
-This is useful for keeping the data current.
+This is useful for keeping the current year's data up to date with the outcomes of bills.
+Probably not useful in most cases for data from past years.

 ```
 python get_bills.py 2025 --update_all